emirhansarioglu/Gpu_Computing/README.md

 The goal of this assignment is to implement a parallel version of a basic linear algebra program using **CUDA**.

+## Assignment 2: Implementing a parallel **inclusive scan** (prefix sum) for an array of complex numbers based on the Kogge-Stone algorithm

+(see `fast_scan.cu` for implementation without optimiziation)

+Implementing the optimizations in the following order: (see `optimized_scan.cu`)
+1) Reducing Divergence
+2) Shared Memory Utilization
+3) Thread Coarsening
+4) Memory Coalescing

 ---

 ## How to run assignments